sourcegraph/about/handbook/engineering/distribution/goals.md

   - Our deployment pipeline earns a positive score from Sourcegraph engineering team.
   - Fix the top 5 problems as highlighted by Sourcegraph engineers.
 - **Milestones**:
-  ~~1.
-Survey all Sourcegraph engineers to score our current deployment pipeline.
+  1. ~~Survey all Sourcegraph engineers to score our current deployment pipeline.~~
-  1. Commits are deployed in a deterministic way to k8s.sgdev.org & sourcegraph.com.
+  1. Commits are deployed in a deterministic way to k8s.sgdev.org & sourcegraph.com. **In Progress**
   1. Engineers can easily identify on which stage of our full CI/CD pipeline is a given commit.
   1. Engineers can determine what release is currently running on a given environment.
   1. Engineers can be notified when their commits have been deployed.